 Our roasting platform is built around consistency, proper development, and the highest quality equipment.
-Thought and attention is given to every step of our coffee roasting and production and our roasters are true masters of their craft.
+Thought and attention are given to every step of our coffee roasting and production process and our roasters are true masters of their craft.
 We source only the highest quality specialty coffees from farms and producers we have longstanding relationships with.
-And even though our green coffee is of the highest caliber, proper roasting is absolutely vital to unlocking the coffees full taste potential.
+And even though our green coffee is of the highest caliber, proper roasting is absolutely vital to unlocking the coffee's full taste potential.

 Consistency is essential to quality.
 We aren’t producing quality coffees if they vary from batch to batch.
 That’s why consistency is always a priority for us.
 Coffee roasting can be very susceptible to heat energy variations that affect development.
 From the way we set up our roasting profiles, to the ways we customize our equipment, to our finely tuned quality control program, our unwavering mission is the consistency that makes true quality possible.

 Coava focuses on development rather than color.
 It’s easy to talk about whether the outside of a coffee bean is light or dark without paying attention to what’s going on inside the bean.
 What matters to us is that each bean is properly developed from the inside out.
 We don’t want our coffee to be like a freshly baked loaf of bread that is golden brown on the outside but still doughy on the inside.
 Instead, we want a coffee that is properly developed all the way through.
 When we roast, our goal is to unlock the very best that individual coffee has to offer so you taste the unique, exciting, single origin coffee, not the roast.
 This means that due to variations in size, weight, density, moisture content, moisture activity, and environment, each specific lot of coffee has its own roasting profile.

 We roast two development profiles; one is for espresso and the other is for drip.
 Espresso